PhilT/machines/README.md

 Machines - Generate.
 Customize.
 Deploy.
 =======================================

-Setup Ubuntu development and server **Machines** locally or on Amazon EC2 for hosting and developing Ruby on Rails 3 applications.
+Setup Ubuntu development and server **Machines** locally or in the cloud for hosting and developing Ruby on Rails 3 applications.

 Run commands like: